Understanding the Use of Force in Legal Context

 Technology plays a pivotal role in modern warfare strategies and the use of force.
 The integration of drones and artificial intelligence (AI) has revolutionized military operations, offering precision strikes and enhanced situational awareness.
 Drones provide real-time intelligence and surveillance capabilities, enabling strategic decision-making in volatile environments.

-See also Understanding Laws for Refugees & Displaced Persons: A Comprehensive Guide
+See also Understanding the Laws of Armed Conflict: A Comprehensive Guide

 However, the rise of autonomous weapons raises ethical concerns regarding the delegation of lethal decision-making to machines.
 The implications of deploying unmanned systems that can independently select and engage targets warrant careful consideration within the realm of military ethics.
 Balancing technological advancements with ethical principles is essential in navigating the complexities of contemporary warfare.